algofoogle/tt06-grab-bag/README.md

 For specifications and instructions, see the [analog specs page](https://tinytapeout.com/specs/analog/).

-*Note*: Analog designs are currently in beta.
-There's a small chance that the changes will change before the deadline for Tiny Tapeout 6, or that we will have to postpone the analog design support to a future shuttle.
-If you have any questions, please join the [Tiny Tapeout Discord](https://tinytapeout.com/discord) and ask in the #analog channel.
+*Note*: At the time of writing (2024-05-11) analog designs are currently in beta.
+If you have any questions, please join the [Tiny Tapeout Discord](https://tinytapeout.com/discord) and ask in the `#analog` channel.

 # Resources